 Minimum compensation comprises the base on which the Church Pension Fund calculates clergy pension assessments.
 Minimum compensation in Arkansas includes stipend, cash and non-cash housing and utilities allowances, and self-employment tax reimbursement (SECA).
-The diocese is currently working on the 2020 Standards and Plan Offerings, which will contain health, pension, and life & disability insurance benefits for all active employees, as well as clergy salaries for 2020.
+Read the full guidelines below or download a PDF copy of the 2021 Standards and Plan Offerings, which will contain health, pension, and life & disability insurance benefits for all active employees, as well as clergy salaries.

 - Continuing Education

 (including housing allowance and reimbursement for self-employment taxes):

 Average Sunday Attendance (ASA)

 Please note that other optional forms of compensation, as defined by the Church Pension Fund, will add to the pension base.
 Some examples are expense allowances not accounted for by clergy, year-end bonuses, housing equity allowances, church contributions to 403(b) accounts, utilities paid for clergy, athletic club fees, tuition paid for dependents, one-time payments (e.g., retirement gifts), etc.

 Additionally, vestries must be cognizant of the complexity of the job (often based on the congregation’s size) and any special skills (such as advanced education and/or other work experience) that the priest brings to the job.
 Median compensation throughout the church is higher than these minimums.
 As you are considering compensation, please call the diocesan office for assistance in determining a suitable amount.

 The diocesan minimum compensation for supply clergy is $150 for officiating at one service on a Sunday and $180 for officiating at two services, plus reimbursement for travel at the IRS allowable rate , and any additional accountable, reimbursable business expenses.